-TTEMS works under the oversight of the ARMC, Northeast Michigan's largest hospital.
-ARMC is also where the majority of our 911 patients are transported to for emergency care.
+TTEMS works under the oversight of MidMichigan Medical Center - Alpena, Northeast Michigan's largest hospital.
+This is also where the majority of our 911 patients are transported to for emergency care.

 The vast majority of TTEMS patients' that require special specialized cardiac care are taken to MMC in Traverse City.

 TTEMS 911 patients' residing in the north end of Montmorency County are commonly transported to NMRH in Petoskey.

 Tri-Township EMS is privileged to work under the oversight of the Northeast Michigan Medical Control Authority.
 (NEMMCA) TTEMS is one of 29 agencies that NEMMCA provides oversight to for quality assurance and improvement purposes.
 The director of NEMMCA is Presque Isle resident Deborah Detro-Fisher, who is dedicated to ensuring every patient in the NEMMCA region is given the highest quality of EMS care.
 In addition to being the director of NEMMCA, Deborah retains certification as a firefighter, licensure as a Paramedic, RN, Instructor-Coordinator, and is also the Region 7 disaster planning coordinator.

 North Flight has set the bar of EMS excellence in Northern Michigan.
 North Flight leads by example in providing air and ground medical transportation to all of Michigan and beyond.
 Tri-Township jointly works with North Flight in providing Critical Care Transport teams 24/7 on site at Alpena Regional Medical Center.

 TTEMS' principle business office is headquartered in Atlanta, located in the heart of Briley Township.